coder-Rishi05/nextfolio/notes.md

 - Config Files: You'll also notice config files such as next.config.ts at the root of your application.
   Most of these files are created and pre-configured when you start a new project using create-next-app.
 You will not need to modify them in this course.
 ```

+### Placeholder data

+When you're building user interfaces, it helps to have some placeholder data.
+If a database or API is not yet available, you can:

+Use placeholder data in JSON format or as JavaScript objects.
+Use a 3rd party service like mockAPI.